Kimitsuna-Goblin/GGD/README.md

 Each of 1 to 4 of above can be further classified according to the conditions of the normal distribution of the components as follows:

-+ with different means and equal standard deviations (Mean-Differed-Sigma-Equaled Distribution)
++ Mean-Differed Sigma-Equaled: a distribuion with components of different means and equal standard deviations
-+ with equal means and different standard deviations (Mean-Equaled-Sigma-Differed Distribution)
++ Mean-Equaled Sigma-Differed: a distribuion with components of equal means and different standard deviations
-+ both means and standard deviations are different (Mean-Differed-Sigma-Differed Distribution)
++ Mean-Differed Sigma-Differed: a distribuion with components of both means and standard deviations are different

 ## Major functions and members